 - ¾ tsp red chili powder

-- 2 pinches of fennel seeds /sombu / saunf crushed
+- ¼ fennel seeds or sombu / saunf crushed

 to grind or use ½ cup thick fresh curd